YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 +++++++++++
 ydb_link
 +++++++++++
 **ydb_link (gtm_link)** specifies the initial setting that determines whether YottaDB permits multiple versions of the same routine to be active at different stack levels of the M virtual machine.
-The VIEW "LINK":"[NO]RECURSIVE" command modifies this in an active process.
+The `VIEW "LINK":"[NO]RECURSIVE" <../ProgrammersGuide/commands.html#link-no-recursive>`_ command modifies this in an active process.
 If ydb_link is set to "RECURSIVE", auto-relink and explicit ZLINK commands links a newer object even when a routine with the same name is active and available in the current stack.
 When a process links a routine with the same name as an existing routine, future calls use the new routine.
 Prior versions of that routine referenced by the stack remain tied to the stack until they QUIT, at which point they become inaccessible.
 This provides a mechanism to patch long-running processes.
 If ydb_link is undefined or set to NORECURSIVE, or any value other than "RECURSIVE", auto-zlink defers replacing older routines until they no longer have an invoking use by the process and a ZLINK command produces a LOADRUNNING error when it attempts to relink an active routine on the YottaDB invocation stack.

 +++++++++++++++++
 ydb_linktmpdir
 +++++++++++++++++
 **ydb_linktmpdir (gtm_linktmpdir)** identifies a directory (defaulting to $ydb_tmp, which in turn defaults to /tmp, if unspecified) where YottaDB creates a small control file (Relinkctl), for each auto-relink enabled directory which a YottaDB process accesses while searching through $ZROUTINES.
-The names of these files are of the form ydb-relinkctl-<murmur> where <murmur> is a hash of the realpath() to an auto-relink directory; for example: /tmp/ydb-relinkctl-f0938d18ab001a7ef09c2bfba946f002).
+The names of these files are of the form :code:`ydb-relinkctl-<murmur>` where :code:`<murmur>` is a hash of the :code:`realpath()` to an auto-relink directory; for example: :code:`/tmp/ydb-relinkctl-f0938d18ab001a7ef09c2bfba946f002`.
 With each Relinkctl file, YottaDB creates and associates a block of shared memory that contains associated control structures.
 Among the structures is a cycle number corresponding to each routine found in the routine directory; a change in the cycle number informs a process that it may need to determine whether there is a new version of a routine.
 Although YottaDB only creates relinkctl records for routines that actually exist on disk, it may increment cycle numbers for existing relinkctl records even if they no longer exist on disk.

 +++++++++++++
 ydb_locale